History

 Refurbishing our visitor attraction

 The refurbishment works were funded by donations from the Coastal Communities Fund, the Wolfson Foundation, Scottish Enterprise, Ellem Foundation, the Hugh Fraser Foundation and AEB Charitable Trust, alongside a range of other small charitable foundations and individual donations.
 The design ideas were developed in partnership by Glasgow Science Centre and delivery was through a range of specialist contractors.
+We are grateful to all for their support.

 A significant upgrade of the remotely operated camera technology on the Bass Rock and supporting infrastructure was also completed – funded by the Dulverton Trust and The Robert Barr Charitable Trust as well as other charitable trusts and individual donations.
 The donations from our Friends for Life and Founder Members also made a significant contribution to the camera upgrades.
+The classroom refresh was funded by the Robertson Trust and Ellem Foundation.

 Throughout the refurbishment project the Charity received support, both creative ideas and direct funding, from its active Volunteer Group.